 The presence of all of these antimicrobial polypeptides in vernix suggests that they are important for surface defense and may have an active biologic role against microbial invasion at birth.

-- Inside the womb, it covers the baby’s skin as a waterproof barrier.
+- It covers the baby's skin inside the womb as a waterproof barrier.
 But underneath that barrier, it promotes healthy skin growth.

 - It protects the baby from the friction of moving through the birth canal.
 Like a slip and slide. (insert weird emoji)